pieroproietti/penguins-eggs/README.md

 Supporting various distributions, we need to have different packages.
 Debian, Devuan and Ubuntu share the .deb packages for amd_64 and i386 architecture, while Arch and ManjaroLinux use their own PKGBUILDs.

 ## Debian families
-eggs is released as a deb package for amd64 and i386.
-It's released for armel architectures and its possible to add arm64 too, but I never had the occasion to try on this architectures and need help for them.
+eggs is released as a deb package for amd64, i386 and arm64 too.

 Because of eggs' features, the packages can be installed in Debian, Devuan, or Ubuntu-based distros without worrying about exact version (buster, bullseye, bookworm, trixie, chimaera, daedalus, bionic, focal and jammy) are reported to work, of course respect the processor architecture.